BIATeam/BIADocs/docs/30-BIAToolKit/50-CreateCRUD.md

 ## 3. CRUD name
 Singular entity name is fill up by default but you can change it.
-You need to complete the plurial name before generation.<br>
+You need to complete the plural name before generation.<br>
 ![CRUDName](../../Images/BIAToolKit/CRUDName.PNG)

 ## 4. Display item